Supply Chain Sustainability Reporting with Python

 The demand for transparency in sustainable development from investors and customers has grown over the years.

-Investors have placed an increased emphasis on the sustainability of the business when assessing the value and resiliency of an organization.
+Investors have placed greater emphasis on a business's sustainability when assessing its value and resilience.

-Therefore, more and more organizations invest resources to build capabilities for sustainability reporting and determine the best strategies for a sustainable supply chain.
+Therefore, more and more companies invest resources to build capabilities for sustainability reporting and determine the best strategies for a sustainable supply chain.

 SUMMARY